 Gabuev is a senior associate and the chair of the Russia in the Asia-Pacific Program at the Carnegie Moscow Center.

-Haenle served as the director for China, Taiwan, and Mongolian Affairs on the National Security Council staffs of former president George W. Bush and President Barack Obama prior to joining Carnegie.
+Haenle served as the director for China, Taiwan, and Mongolian Affairs on the National Security Council staffs of former presidents George W. Bush and Barack Obama prior to joining Carnegie.

 Mathews is a distinguished fellow at the Carnegie Endowment for International Peace.
 She served as Carnegie’s president for 18 years.

 Maurer co-leads the Cyber Policy Initiative at the Carnegie Endowment for International Peace.
 His research focuses on cyberspace and international affairs, namely cybersecurity, human rights online, and Internet governance.